 Cats are generally meticulous groomers, but you can help by brushing your cat regularly.
-Brushing helps to remove dead fur and skin.
+Brushing your cat helps to remove dead fur and skin.
 Regular brushing also massages the skin, stimulating blood flow and encouraging appropriate oil production from their sebaceous glands.

 Avoid bathing your cat too frequently.
 Aim for no more than once every 6 weeks unless it’s necessary.
-If you do need to bath or spot clean, stick to just warm water and a pinch of baking soda.
-Many shampoos have fragrances and chemicals that can further dry their skin.
+If you do need to bathe or spot clean, stick to just warm water and a pinch of baking soda.
+Many cat shampoos have fragrances and chemicals that can further dry their skin.